3 Important Lab Move Questions Answered By Industry Expert, Ian Lanza

 Planning and executing a lab move is a daunting and complicated process.
-Our in-house expert, Ian Lanza recently presented a webinar on strategies for managing a lab move with a focus on time and cost-effectiveness.
+Our in-house expert, Ian Lanza will be presenting a webinar on strategies for managing a lab move with a focus on time and cost-effectiveness.
 Here are his answers to your top three burning questions.

 How long should a lab move take?